 For cases that are proceeding through discovery, the shelter-in-place order does not prevent the parties from serving written discovery through email or mailing service.
 Nor does the order prevent parties from taking or defending depositions through videoconferencing.

 Likewise, for cases that are ready to be resolved, the shelter-in-place order does not prevent the parties from submitting to private mediation or arbitration through videoconferencing.

-If you have an active case with Schorr Law, you can rest assured that we are utilizing everything that is available to advance your case along.
+If you have an active case with Schorr Law, our real estate attorney Los Angeles can assure you that we are utilizing everything that is available to advance your case along.
 Our firm has already taken multiple depositions using the Zoom videoconferencing technology during the shelter-in-place period.
-We have also scheduled additional videoconference depositions and mediations for the upcoming days in which everyone is required to remain at home.
+We have also scheduled additional video conference depositions and mediation for the upcoming days in which everyone is required to remain at home.

 We see some cost savings with no obvious downside in using videoconferencing for depositions and mediation.
 Our attorneys conducting depositions via Zoom videoconferencing have noted that the deposition experience is convenient and generally not costlier than conducting an in-person deposition.

 In all important aspects, Zoom depositions function almost entirely like in-person depositions:

 There are some additional benefits that we observed from our Zoom depositions:

 The only requirement is that all participants must be on high-speed internet and have access to an internal or external microphone and speakers.
 Even if the deponent does not have access to those facilities, the court reporting service may provide those facilities for a fee or the deponent and his/her counsel can conduct it in a law firm conference room while observing social distancing with each other.

 At Schorr Law, we are using all available technology and methods to help you resolve your case.
 Schorr Law has extensive experience in mediating real experts disputes Los Angeles.
 If you have a question or concerns about using videoconferencing technology in your matter, please do not hesitate to contact us.